 Secondly, if one of the main moral arguments advanced by campaigners for PAS is respect for the autonomous request of a suffering patient, why should the patient's autonomous request for VAE not carry equal weight?
 Why should a patient who wants the doctor to administer a lethal injection (and a doctor who wants to comply) not have their autonomy respected?...

 Thirdly, the physical difference between intentionally ending the patient's life, and intentionally helping the patient to end his or her own life, can be negligible.
 What, for example, is the supposed difference between a doctor handing a lethal pill to a patient; placing the pill on the patient's tongue; and dropping it down the patient's throat?
 Where does PAS end and VAE begin?
 It is easy to see why many conclude that the supposed distinction between PAS and VAE, even when it can be drawn in the physical world, has little significance (if any) in the moral world. "

-Dan Brock, PhD, Professor of Medical Ethics at Harvard Medical School, in his 1992 article "Voluntary Active Euthanasia" that appeared in The Hastings Center Report argued:
+Dan Brock, PhD, Professor of Medical Ethics at Harvard Medical School, in his 1992 article "Voluntary Active Euthanasia" published in The Hastings Center Report argued: